WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

 with, or converted to, the tensorflow lite format.
 This accelerator, the Tensor Processing Unit
 (TPU), is a custom Application Specific
-Integrated Circuit (ASIC) that is designed to accelerate ML workloads and accelerate workloads and minimize power consumption to do so.
-The edge TPUs for SBCs, among others, can be found on the Google Coral hardware products.
+Integrated Circuit (ASIC) that is designed to accelerate ML workloads and minimize power consumption to do so.
+The edge
+TPUs for SBCs, among others, can be found on the Google Coral hardware products.
 The workflow in the google ecosystem is shown in